Criminology and Justice System

 What are Administration of Justice, Criminal Justice, and Correctional Administration?

-Administration of Justice refers to the process of enforcing the laws and regulations that govern a society.
-It involves a range of activities, including the investigation of crimes, the arrest and prosecution of suspects, the adjudication of legal disputes, and the supervision of individuals who have been sentenced to prison or probation.
-The administration of justice is carried out by a variety of agencies, including law enforcement agencies, courts, and correctional institutions, and it is designed to ensure that the laws of a society are fairly and effectively enforced.
+Administration of Justice major at Bakersfield College studies a wide range of topics about the criminal justice system.
+This includes understanding criminal law, the justice system, procedures, and investigation.
+Administration of Justice refers to the process of enforcing the laws and regulations that govern a society, and is carried out by a variety of agencies, including law enforcement agencies, courts, and correctional institutions.
 The ultimate goal of the administration of justice is to maintain social order and to ensure that individuals have the ability to live in a safe and secure environment, protected from crime and other forms of harm.

-The study of criminal justice is an interdisciplinary field that examines the various components of the criminal justice system and their interactions with each other.
-This includes the investigation and prosecution of crimes, the administration of criminal trials and appeals, and the management of correction and rehabilitation programs.
-The study of criminal justice also covers the broader social and political context in which the criminal justice system operates, including the development of laws and policies, the impact of crime on communities, and the relationships between the criminal justice system and other institutions.
 Students in this field are trained to analyze and understand the complexities of the criminal justice system and to develop the skills necessary to work in criminal justice-related professions.
-The ultimate goal of the study of criminal justice is to promote fairness, efficiency, and effectiveness in the administration of justice, and to contribute to the reduction of crime and the improvement of public safety.
+The ultimate goal of the study of criminal justice is to promote fairness, efficiency, and effectiveness in the criminal justice system, and to contribute to the reduction of crime and the improvement of public safety.

-The Correctional Administration major is a field of study that focuses on the management and administration of correction and rehabilitation programs, including prisons, jails, and other detention facilities.
+Correctional Administration major at Bakersfield College is a field of study that focuses on the management and administration of correction and rehabilitation programs, including prisons, jails, and other detention facilities.
 This major covers a range of topics related to the operations of correction facilities, including the management of staff, resources, and inmates; the administration of security and safety programs; and the development and implementation of rehabilitation and reentry programs.

+Students in this major learn about the principles of corrections and the laws, policies, and procedures that govern correction facilities.
 Graduates of the Correctional Administration major can pursue careers in correction and rehabilitation agencies at the local, state, and federal levels, as well as in private sector organizations.
-Some common career paths include positions as corrections officers, supervisors, administrators, and program managers.
-Graduates can also work in areas such as policy analysis, program evaluation, and research.

 An associate degree in one of these majors opens the door to a variety of entry-level jobs in law enforcement, courts of law, and security careers.